Academic Year Program

 Funding from CU Boulder Outreach and Engagement Award and the Jared Polis Foundation allows us to offer the program free of charge to schools that meet our guidelines for having a percentage of students qualifying for free and reduced lunch programs.

-If you have questions about the program you can email Gianna Sullivan.
+If you have questions about the program, please email Gianna Sullivan.

 “Moving On to Research Experience” (MORE) will allow GAMES participants to extend and deepen their connection with the University of Colorado and science.
 This summer program invites middle school students to experience science and research at the CU Museum.
 Join us to go behind the scenes at the museum, meet with CU Boulder research scientists, venture out into the field, and create your own exhibit to be displayed at the museum.
 We have introduced a scientific illustration component to encourage interest in both science and art.
 This program is FREE to attend based on the same qualifications as GAMES.
 Bus passes, lunch and scientific tool kits will be provided.
 Registration is open now, by filling out the form on this page.